Save to List My Reading List

 The board of directors may designate additional officer positions of the corporation and may appoint and assign duties to other non-director officers of the corporation.

-Contrary to for-profit entities, you absolutely should not conduct any business with your directors, members (if any) or officers.
+Contrary to for-profit entities, you absolutely should NOT conduct any business with your directors, members (if any), or officers.

-ARTICLE VII, CONTRACTS, CHECKS, LOANS, INDEMNIFICATION
+ARTICLE VII - CONTRACTS, CHECKS, LOANS, INDEMNIFICATION

-7.01 Contracts and other Writings
+7.01 Contracts and Other Writings

 Except as otherwise provided by resolution or policy of the board, all contracts, deeds, leases, mortgages, grants, and other agreements of the corporation shall be executed on its behalf by the treasurer or other persons to whom the corporation has delegated authority to execute such documents in accordance with policies approved by the board.